doda25-team23/operation/ACTIVITY.md

 ### Ocean
 VM insfrastructure setup, Vagrantfile that provisions 1 control node and 2 worker nodes running Ubuntu 24.04.
 Setup includes NAT and host-only networking, has local ansible provisioners for cross-platform, a shared folder for kubeconfig export, and placeholder Ansible playbooks for Radu to work in.
 Added my SSH key to folder. .

+### Cristian
+Implemented the Kubernetes cluster setup playbooks (ctrl.yaml and node.yaml) to turn provisioned VMs into a fully functional cluster. ctrl.yaml initializes the control plane with kubeadm, exports to both the vagrant user and shared folder for host access, installs Flannel CNI with --iface=eth1 configuration, installs Helm, and generates the join command for worker nodes.
+The node.yaml handles worker node joining by reading the join command from the shared folder and executing it.
+Both playbooks include idempotency checks to prevent re-initialization on subsequent runs.
+Also fixed the /etc/hosts file to match the NUM_WORKERS=2 configuration.